KeroseneNotForConsumption/kerosenenotforconsumption.github.io/_posts/en/2022-08-22-atomic-term-symbols-pt-3.md

 # Table of Possible Term Symbols

-With the above procedure, a table of the term symbols for equivalent electrons can be made.
+With the above procedure, a table of the term symbols for equivalent electrons can be prepared.

 | Electron configuration         | Term symbols (excluding $J$)                                                                                                            |
 |--------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------|